The Best Smart Smoke / Carbon Monoxide Detectors and Monitors of 2019

 Smoke alarms generally have one purpose and that's to alert you of a fire.
 But did you know that you can make your humble abode even safer thanks to smart smoke and carbon monoxide (CO) alarms?
-Not only do they send notifications to your phone, but some of them can be also used with Amazon's Alexa.
-Whether it's smart water leak decetors or smart thermostats, turning your "dumb" home into a smart one is the way to go nowadays.
+Not only do they send notifications to your phone, but most of them are pretty easy to install too.
+Whether it's smart water leak decetors or smart thermostats, turning your "dumb" home into a smart one is both safe and convenient.

-We put the top smoke detectors and monitors on the market through their paces to find the best model you can buy, and we found the Nest Protect (available at Amazon) to be the top choice.
-With its diverse selection of features and intuitive app, there's a lot to love.
+We put the best smoke detectors and monitors on the market through their paces to find which one you should buy, and we found the Nest Protect (available at Amazon) to be the top choice.
+Between the easy installation and intuitive app, there's a lot to love.
 But if you're looking for something a little more barebones, don't worry, we've got plenty of other options.
-So, without further ado, here are our top picks for the best smart smoke and carbon monoxide detectors.

 These are the best smart smoke and carbon monoxide detectors we tested ranked, in order: